Trolltunga Hiking Tours: How to Prepare and Possible Difficulties

 Trolltunga Hiking Tours from Our Company

 Even though there are plenty of Trolltunga guided tours on the market, we have come up with quite a unique hiking tour.
 Typically, Trolltunga hiking tours include only an ascent to Trolltunga.
 Oftentimes, tourist companies combine this ascent with hiking Preikestolen and, more rarely, Kjeragbolten.
-Why not take up such a Trolltunga hiking tour may be a good idea if you would like to hike a couple of Norway’s most famous trekking routes.
+And getting such a Trolltunga hiking tour may be a good idea if you would like to hike a couple of Norway’s most famous trekking routes.

 Yet, if you want to combine hiking in Norway with sightseeing, our Trolltunga and Pulpit Rock Hiking Tour would be a perfect choice.
 Unlike many other Trolltunga guided tours, this tour is not limited solely to hiking Preikestolen and Trolltunga.
 You will also have a chance to witness the famous Låtefossen and Steinsdalsfossen waterfalls, hike to Buer, explore Bergen and Oslo on sightseeing tours, and, after all, experience a fantastic cruise across the stunning Naeroyfjord.
 A Flåmsbana ride, the world’s most scenic railway ride, is included, too!

 Besides, this Trolltunga hiking tour provides you with a great deal of comfort.
 If you think that you are ready for hiking Trolltunga, you can order the tour on our website.